EJSAHN/coffee-arabica-introgression-architecture/README.md

 ## Overview

-This repository contains the scripted analysis workflow used to derive the accession-level, hotspot-level, and annotation-supported evidence tables for a public reanalysis of modern *Coffea arabica* introgression architecture.
+This repository contains the scripted analysis workflow used to derive the accession-level, interval-level, and annotation-supported evidence tables for a public reanalysis of modern *Coffea arabica* introgression architecture.

 The workflow operates on public resources and does not include large input datasets.
 Users should download the required input files from the original repositories listed in `docs/DATA_SOURCES.md`.